glw/gdalcheatsheet/README.md

         *for GEOTIFF compression option -co NUM_THREADS=ALL_CPUS is available for better preformance

   Convert Multi-band GeoTiff file to JPEG:

         gdal_translate -of JPEG 884084-utm.tif 884084-utm.jpg

   If GDAL complains about strange tags used in a tif file (http://www.gdal.org/frmt_gtiff.html)

         gdal_translate -co < PROFILE=BASELINE > or <PROFILE=GeoTIFF> input.tif output.tif

+  Save a single band from a multi-band image

+       gdal_translate -b 1 input7.tif output.tif